nicholasg2001/happy-news-daily/README.md

 Social media spoon feeds us garbage that keeps us in a negative feedback loop.
 Sh*t really can be sweet though.
 Turn off Instagram.

-A self-hosted AWS app that sends you a daily email digest of uplifting news from around the world, curated by Claude Haiki or Sonnet.
+Simple python script that sends you a daily email digest of uplifting news from around the world, curated by Claude Haiki or Sonnet.
 Because who can afford to use Opus for this?

 <img width="600" height="750" alt="image" src="https://github.com/user-attachments/assets/295a11d7-1f27-4178-b7d6-bab2b3ef2301" />